orakaro/rainbowstream/README.md

 Terminal-based Twitter Client.
 Realtime tweetstream, compose, search , favorite ... and much more fun directly from terminal.

-This package is built on top of [Python Twitter Tool](http://mike.verdone.ca/twitter/) and [Twitter API](https://dev.twitter.com/docs/api/1.1).
+This package is built on top of [Python Twitter Tool](http://mike.verdone.ca/twitter/) and [Twitter API](https://dev.twitter.com/docs/api/1.1), can run on Python 2.7+ and 3.2+.

 ## Showcase
 Screencast: